rycolab/aclpub2/README.md

       start_time: Optional start time of the paper slot as an ISO datestring.
       end_time: Optional start time of the paper slot as an ISO datestring.
 ```

+### Common Errors

+If you are using OSX and you get a too many files open error, consider setting ``ulimit -n 10240``.